The Second Woman (1950 film): Reception

+The New York Times gave a lukewarm review of The Second Woman in 1951, lamenting Kern's "unimaginative direction" and the "unpardonable conduct" of Smith's screenwriting, "The ending comes out of nowhere, a la the solutions so conveniently and annoyingly arrived at by writers of radio mysteries."
+Variety dubbed Hal Mohr's photography "firstrate" and felt the film was a "fair boxoffice contender" despite the sluggishness of its opening act.

-Film critic Craig Butler wrote: "The Second Woman is an intriguing if frustrating little thriller -- frustrating because it verges on being very good but settles for being merely OK.
+Film critic Craig Butler wrote in an undated Allmovie review: "The Second Woman is an intriguing if frustrating little thriller -- frustrating because it verges on being very good but settles for being merely OK.
 Part of the problem is that Woman combines elements of various styles -- film noir, psychological drama, mystery, thriller, romance -- but doesn't meld them into a satisfying whole ...
 All in all, The Second Woman is a good attempt that is worth watching, even if it falls short of reaching its goals."

-Film critic Dennis Schwartz wrote: "Robert Young gives a subdued performance that is somewhat credible, but not all that endearing.
+Film critic Dennis Schwartz wrote in 2004: "Robert Young gives a subdued performance that is somewhat credible, but not all that endearing.
 The film's ultimate villain is the real estate industry that is spoiling the natural beauty in its need to make lots of money.
 But the brooding melodrama, thought of by many as film noir, never seemed vibrant as a thriller."